IOTECH-Donegal/Arduboat/cube.md

 2. Install Mission Planner (MP) on a new Windows 10 VM, I am using VMWare Workstation, it works fine.
 3. Plug the USB cable into the host laptop.
 4. In VMWare, link the device to the VM.
+5. Connect the servo cables, BLACK to the bottom pin.